 //== Media queries breakpoints

-You load the Bootstrap as a package by using the npm command in your command line.
+You load the Bootstrap, Foundation, or SemanticUI as packages by using the npm command in your command line.
 As a result, in the packages.json file, you can see a list of all installed npm packages.
 The .json file is located in the root of every Feather package folder.

 When you open the package.json file of the Bootstrap package, you can see its version - for example, 3.3.1.